tango-controls/tango-doc/source/administration/services/hdbpp/hdbpp-cm-interface.rst

         -  to the specified device server

-#. move an attribute from an device server to another one
+#. move an attribute from a device server to another one

 #. keep trace of which attribute is assigned to which